whatsecretproject/SharpTalk/README.md

 -----
 * Asynchronous speaking
 * Phoneme events for mouth movements in games/animations
+* Stream output for exporting voice audio as PCM data
 * Sync() method makes it easy to synchronize voice output
 * Adjustable voice and speaking rate
 * Multiple engines can be independently controlled and talking at the same time